The Life of Try Podcast

 The Life of Try isn’t about hustle or perfection.
 It’s about learning as you go, surfacing what matters, and sharing what you discover along the way.
 If you’re ready to surf the uncertainty, outlast the doubts, and step into your own try‑cycle, you’re in the right place.

-47-From Stuck to Momentum: Thomas Edison’s Method for Progress (Try, Learn, Improve, Repeat) The Life of Try: Personal growth, one try at a time.
+Reinvention, Resilience and The Courage to Try| Lindsey Goldstein on Gap Year The Life of Try: Personal growth, one try at a time.

 Here’s where you can find our podcast: